-This paper aims to develop a holistic design approach by utilizing the characteristics of tall buildin gs to meet the requirements of low carbon community with the goals of minimizing impacts on th e environment, increasing energy efficiency and improving the quality of living in tall building com munities.
-Based on the research about low carbon community and tall building design practices of Shanghai Institute of Architecture Design and Research (SIADR), this paper analyses the relationshi p between tall building and low carbon community from the perspective of urban design, puts for ward the concept of integrated tall building-low carbon community design, and summarizes five co re strategies: Temporal state based on energy use, Complementary energy use state based on funct ions, Spatial state based on regional environment features, Transportation state based on low-carbo n lifestyle and Waste utilization state based on tall building characteristics.
-This paper also investiga tes the strategies of a practical case.
-This research can provide technique support to promote the development of low carbon city initiated by the government and estate developers as well as theo retical and practical guidance in designing tall building-low carbon community for urban designers and architects.
+Tall building has some controversial aspects with low carbon city, but it is still a sensible choice for the metropolitan city.
+This paper aims to develop holistic urban design strategies to minimize impacts on the environment, increase energy efficiency and improve the quality of living in tall building communities by utilizing tall building characteristics.
+It puts forward the concept of integrated tall building-low carbon community design from the perspective of urban design, and summarizes five core strategies: Temporal state based on energy use, Complementary energy use state based on functions, Spatial state based on regional environment features, Transportation state based on low-carbon lifestyle and Waste utilization state based on tall building characteristics.
+It also applies the strategies to a practical project.
+The results show that the proposed urban design strategies are available approaches to mitigate the side effects of tall building on low carbon city.

-Keywords:

-Tall building - Low carbon community (TBLCC), Urban design, Integrated design strategies, Energy effici ency of tall buildings
+Keywords: Tall building - Low carbon community (TBLCC), Urban design, Integrated design strategies, Energy efficiency of tall buildings

-1 Introduction
+1. Introduction

-Developing low carbon city has been one of the key issues for urban development in the world.
-The C40, a group of large cities tackling climate changes, is committed to promoting the development of low carbon cities (C40, 2011).
-More than 140 cities in China by 2010 have proposed plans and targets to build sustainable eco-cities.
-Meanwhile, tall buildings as the achievement of science and technology in the region are still the icon of cities.
-Tall buildings are continually being improved to adapt to the demands of the era, which can be seen from the first tall building - Chicago Insurance Company Building completed in 1883 to the 66 tall buildings over 200 meters high constructed across the world in 2010.
-From the track of tall building development, it can also be seen that tall buildings have achieved significant development on the extension of its region, the increase of the quantity, the continually break of height record, the innovation of building form and the widely application of sustainable building technology (Oldfield et al., 2008; Abel, 2010).
+Developing low carbon city has been the mainstream of urban development in the world.
+The C40, a group of large cities tackling climate changes, is committed to promoting the development of low carbon cities (C40, 2012).
+More than 150 cities in China by 2008 have proposed plans and targets to build sustainable eco-cities (Niu et al., 2009).
+Meanwhile, tall buildings as the achievement of science and technology in the region and the icons of cities are continually being pursued by the world-wide cities.
+It can be seen from the first tall building - Chicago Insurance Company Building completed in 1883 to the 66 tall buildings over 200 meters high constructed across the world in 2010 (CTBUH, 2011).
+The track of tall building development shows the significant development on the extension of regions, the increase of the quantity, the continually break of height record, the innovation of building form and the widely application of sustainable building technology (Oldfield et al., 2008; Abel, 2010).

 Tall buildings, as the important components of low carbon cities, are an inevitable topic in the urban design.
-The reasons to develop tall buildings are to its advantages of intensive land use, efficient development, mixed-use variety, and promotion of technology innovation and so on (Wood, 2008).
-However, tall buildings have the disadvantages of high energy consumption and high material consumption as well as high electricity load and high accumulated carbon emission.
-Their impacts on regional environment, such as heat island effect (Figure 1) and recirculation wind, which can potentially influence the health and welfare of urban residents.
+The reasons to develop tall buildings are attributed to its advantages of intensive land use, efficient development, mixed-use variety, and promotion of technology innovation and so on (Wood, 2008).
+However, tall buildings have the disadvantages of high energy consumption and high material consumption as well as high electricity load and high accumulated carbon emission, compared with low-rise buildings (Roaf et al., 2005).
+As their surfaces absorb the sun's heat, causing surfaces temperature to rise, the group of tall buildings can heat overall ambient temperature and reduce the air flow velocity among them.
+As a consequence, their impacts on regional environment, such as heat island effect (Fig. 1) and recirculation wind, which can potentially influence the health and welfare of urban residents.
 The negative effects of tall buildings largely contradict the purpose of the low carbon city.